-Is SPACs, the S-1 is specifically important as it outlines the conditions for the SPAC, how warrants are treated and other financial information.
+In SPACs, the S-1 is specifically important as it outlines the conditions for the SPAC.
+It defines how the company treats warrants and provides other financial information.

-If you invest in SPAC warrants, you have to go over the S-1 as it may contain details which will affect your investment tremendously.
+If you invest in SPAC warrants, you have to go over the S-1 as it may contain details that will affect your investment tremendously.

-A SPAC warrant can possibly yield higher return rates, as it could give you the ability to buy the share at a lower future price.
+A SPAC warrant can possibly yield higher return rates.
+It could give you the ability to buy the share at a lower future price.
 This makes it possible to double or triple your investment.